azapeti/bigquery-python-bash-automation/README.md

 - Run SQL queries on BigQuery using Python.
 - Automate Python scripts with bash for scheduled or repeated tasks.

-(Note that the project assumes we already have the Google Cloud API set up and can query the data collected by Analytics through BigQuery.
-Setting up the API can be done quite easily based on [this video](https://www.youtube.com/watch?v=HbxIXEfl-Hs&list=LL&index=21).
+(#1 Note that the project assumes we already have the Google Cloud API set up and can query the data collected by Analytics through BigQuery.
+Setting up the API can be done quite easily based on [this video](https://www.youtube.com/watch?v=HbxIXEfl-Hs&list=LL&index=21).)

+(#2 Note that the python and bash script is automatically executed using [crontab](https://linuxhandbook.com/crontab/), so the project can be applied most easily on Linux or Mac systems where crontab is available by default.)

 ## Prerequisites